srcspider/nightdragon/README.md

 in your system (it is recomended you place them in `+App/features`).
 Then run:

 <pre>
-order run:behat
+php order behat --ansi --expand
 </pre>
-(yes, no parameters)

 The framework will scan and run the behat command on the `behat.yaml`.
 Note that all paths in your `behat.yaml` are relative to the directory where the file is